 Fun fact about food blogging.
 As soon as you make a recipe, you will see or find at least 10 others with the same idea.

-These Jello squares are seriously so easy to do.
-Spray a pan with some non stick spray and wipe out the excess with a napkin.
-This will keep your Jello from sticking later.
+These squares are seriously so easy to do.
+Spray a pan with some non-stick spray and wipe out the excess with a napkin.
+This will keep your squares from sticking later.
 A flat spatula also is helpful for removing the squares after they set up.

 I heated the Dr. Pepper over medium to high heat until it came to a boil.
 You need to watch it because it heats very quickly.
 It will bubble the entire time it is heating up, but wait until you see the bigger bubbles to remove it from the heat.
 Stir in all the packs of Jello and stir until it is completely dissolved.
 Pour it into your prepared pan and refrigerate it for at least 4 hours.